rodgersxy/PIG-DICE-GAME/README.md

 ## Setup/Installation Requirements
 * Atom and web browser so that you run it
 * and a user should have git account to access it.
+##Back-end objectives
+  Generate random numbers(1-6) and when it get to 1 it shifts to the next player. whoever reaches 100 wins the game.

 ## Known Bugs
 rolling of the image but am trying to fix that soonest